ogoudey/lerobot/custom_brains/README.md

 ```

 ### Latest Update
-"Put the stuffed animal in the bowl."
+"Put the stuffed animal in the bowl"
 [task0.webm](https://github.com/user-attachments/assets/4db9c011-f856-40c3-a8e7-6b1ff75f1e97)

 See `outputs/*_evaluation` for some notes based on the [questionnaire](https://olimn.com/questionnaire.html).